SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction: Introduction

 \begin{itemize}

-\item We propose a hierarchical TSF framework, \textit{SCINet}, based on the unique attributes of time series.
-By iteratively extracting and exchanging information at different temporal resolutions, an effective representation with enhanced predictability can be learned, as verified by its comparatively lower permutation entropy (PE)~\citep{Huang2019EnhancedTS}.

-\item We design the basic building block, \textit{SCI-Block}, for constructing SCINet, which downsamples the input data/feature into two sub-sequences, and then extracts features of each sub-sequence using distinct convolutional filters.
+\item We propose SCINet, a hierarchical \emph{downsample-convolve-interact} TSF framework that effectively models time series with complex temporal dynamics.
+By iteratively extracting and exchanging information at multiple temporal resolutions, an effective representation with enhanced predictability can be learned, as verified by its comparatively lower permutation entropy (PE)~\citep{Huang2019EnhancedTS}. \item We design the basic building block, \textit{SCI-Block}, for constructing SCINet, which downsamples the input data/feature into two sub-sequences, and then extracts features of each sub-sequence using distinct convolutional filters.
 To compensate for the information loss during the downsampling procedure, we incorporate interactive learning between the two convolutional features within each SCI-Block. \end{itemize}

 Extensive experiments on various real-world TSF datasets show that our model consistently outperforms existing TSF approaches by a considerable margin.
-In particular, for the ETT dataset in~\cite{Zhou2020InformerBE}, on average, SCINet achieves more than $40\%$ relative improvement compared to state-of-the-art methods, in terms of mean squared errors of the prediction results.
+Moreover, while SCINet does not explicitly model spatial relations, it achieves competitive forecasting accuracy on spatial-temporal TSF tasks.